Dynamic Light Scattering (DLS)

 Location: 014 Brauer Hall

-Description: DLS sometimes referred to as Quasi Elastic Light Scattering (QELS), is a non-invasive, well-established technique for measuring the size, size distribution and zeta potential of molecules and particles typically in the submicron region.
+Description: Dynamic Light Scattering is a non-invasive, well-established technique for measuring the size, size distribution and zeta potential of molecules and particles typically in the submicron region.

 Capabilities: